julioisaias/realtime-rs/README.md

 ## Testing

-This implementation can be tested using `cargo test` to run tests and `cargo bench` to run bench tests.
+This code can be tested using `cargo test` to run tests and `cargo bench` to run bench tests.

 ## Dependencies